 The bargain purchase gain represents the excess of the fair value of the underlying net assets acquired and liabilities assumed over the purchase price.
 The gain from bargain purchase is included in "gain on bargain purchase, net of transaction costs" in the Company's consolidated statements of income (loss).
-The bargain purchase determination is consistent with the fact that Axeria's shares were purchased at a discount to the total identifiable net assets acquired.
+The bargain purchase reflects the fact that Axeria's shares were purchased at a discount to the fair value of the total identifiable net assets acquired.

-An explanation of the significant fair value adjustments is as follows:
+Explanations of the significant fair value adjustments are as follows: